xvicxpx/m6restore/README.md

 the web interface to verify your IMEI was sucessfully updated.
 At this point you can power down the device, put a sim card and the battery back in.
 -----------------------------------------------------------------------------
-Shouts: MOB, HCH, tophat, techn0_logic, jouser, kf.
+Shoutouts: MOB, HCH, tophat, techn0_logic, jouser, kf.
 B.Kerler for the sierrakeygen code.

-What?
-You thought we retired?